ryanoliveir/OrderFlow/replit.md

 ## Overview

 This is a full-stack web application built with React and Express.js that manages a food order queue system for students.
-The application allows staff to view, process, and track orders through different stages (received, preparing, ready).
-It features a clean, modern UI with real-time animations and responsive design.
+The application displays exactly 5 order cards at a time with smooth animations when orders are processed.
+Staff can view student orders with details like name, order type (Lanche/Sobremesa), order details, and timestamps.
+The interface features a header with total order count and a fixed bottom "Next" button that moves the first order to the end of the queue with slide-up animations.

 ## User Preferences